-If you are given a drug test within three days of each Study Drug Visit, you may test positive for MDMA.
-The Study Team will provide you with an information card in case you are given a drug test.
+If you are tested for drugs of abuse within 3 days of each Study Drug session, you may test positive.
+The therapy pair will provide you with an information card in case you are tested for drugs of abuse.
+If you are tested for drugs of abuse while you are in this study, you can have the person(s) testing you call your therapy pair to verify that you are in this study.
 This card may not protect you from discipline at work or loss of employment.
-The Study Team will discuss when and how to present the information card.
-The card will not prevent you from being stopped or cited if you are driving erratically or poorly, so you should not operate machinery or drive a car for 24 hours or more and until you feel back to your normal self.
+The study doctors will discuss when and how to present the information card.
+The card will not prevent you from being stopped or cited if you are driving erratically or poorly, so you should not operate machinery or drive a car until you feel back to baseline again.